orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - [ ] How to think about non-realized functions usefully.
 Say coordinates to some non-realized geometrical space.
 (Similarly: locations of information and their retrieval)
 - [ ] Type information + selection combination
 - [ ] Canonicalization/deduplication (Ignores a single ray, what if more)
-- [ ] Memorization vs rerunning
-- [ ] Better notion of functions (non-terminating; orbits) & variables (; replacing structures with others matching either in that structure (;rewrite) or variable replacement (; replace on inaccessible abstraction level ; ex. no nice mappings))
-	- Function as direction on "an unknown (optionally of some type/structure)"
-	- Functions as unrealized directions on any point
-- [ ] **Ordered/Unordered**: It is ordered from one perspective, unordered from another.
-	- [ ] Causal = ordering = sorting = indexing = assymmetry = variance ; grouped usefully

 - [ ] **Modularity, Loops, Cycles**: **Important property which needs better phrasing - and current setup can't capture this nicely: In order to point out acycle, you are required to have some way of breaking that symmetry ; so any cycle has some notion of ordered/.../labelled.
 Similarly any asymmetry can be made cyclic by ignoring the order.**
 	- [ ] "Can abstractly only satisfy a loop/modular structure through another loop?
 While pattern matching?"